-Use sample job IGYWRWD in IGY.V3R4M0.SIGYSAMP to create your new reserved word table.
-The sample job is distributed with member IGY8---- in IGY.V3R4M0.SIGYSAMP as the input to the reserve word utility, and creates load module IGYC---- in IGY.V3R4M0.SIGYCOMP.
-Before you run the job, do the following:
+Use sample job IGYWRWD in IGY.V4R1M0.SIGYSAMP to create or modify a reserved word table.
+The sample job uses a member based on IGY8RWRD or IGY8CICS in IGY.V4R1M0.SIGYSAMP as the input to the reserve word utility.
+It creates load module IGYCxxxx (where xxxx is the user identification) in IGY.V4R1M0.SIGYCOMP.
+Before you run the job, do the following steps:

-To Modify the JCL for IGYWRWD, do these steps:
+To modify the JCL for IGYWRWD, do these steps: